Second Italo-Ethiopian War: Casualties

-In 1968, Colonel A. J. Barker wrote that from 1 January 1935 to 31 May 1936, the Italian army and Blackshirt units lost 1,148 men killed, 125 men died of wounds and thirty-one missing; about 1,593 Eritrean troops and 453 civilian workmen were also killed, a total of 3,319 casualties.
+According to an official statement published in the Gazzetta del Popolo on 3 June 1936, from 1 January 1935 to 31 May 1936, the Italian army and Blackshirt units lost 1,148 men killed, 125 men died of wounds and thirty-one missing; about 1,593 Eritrean troops and 453 civilian workmen were also killed, a total of 3,319 casualties.
 In a 1978 publication, Alberto Sbacchi wrote that these official Italian casualty figures of about 3,000 were an underestimate.
 Sbacchi wrote that the official total of Italian casualties was unreliable, because the regime desired to underestimate Italian losses.

-Angelo Del Boca estimates the total Italian losses up to 31 December 1936 (including more than six months of guerrilla warfare after the end of the conflict) speak of 2,317 dead for the Italian army, 1,165 for the Blackshirts, 193 from the air force, 56 from the navy, 78 civilians in the Gondrand shipyard massacre, 453 factory workers and 88 merchant marines, for a total of 4,350 Italians killed.
+Angelo Del Boca estimates the total Italian losses up to 31 December 1936 (including more than six months of guerrilla warfare after the end of the conflict) speak of 2,317 dead for the Italian army, 1,165 for the Blackshirts, 193 from the air force, 56 from the navy, 78 civilians in the Gondrand shipyard massacre, 453 logistic workers and 88 merchant marines, for a total of 3,731 Italian soldiers and 619 civilians killed.
 To these figures must be added approximately 9,000 injured and 18,200 repatriated due to illness.
 Estimates on the losses of the askaris, however very vague, he puts it at 4,500 killed.
 From 1936 to 1940, there was an additional 9,555 men killed and 144,000 sick and wounded.
 Total Italian casualties from 1935 to 1940 according to these calculations were about 208,000 killed or wounded.
 Based on 1,911 Italians killed in the first six months of 1940, Ministry of Africa figures for 6 May 1936 to 10 June 1940 are 8,284 men killed, which Sbacchi considered to be fairly accurate.
 There was a lack of reliable statistics because confusion during the invasion made it difficult to keep accurate records and the Statistical Bulletin had ceased to provide data on fatalities.
 Field hospital records had been destroyed, inventories dispersed, individual deaths were not reported and bodies were not repatriated to Italy.
 Unpublished reports listed 3,694 military and civilian fatalities among 44,000 casualties and from May 1936 to June 1940, there were another 12,248 military and civilian fatalities in 144,000 casualties.

 The Italian estimation of Ethiopian losses are 50,000 men killed in the Northern front and 20,000 men killed in the Southern front for a total of 70,000 battle deaths.
 Conversely, in a memorandum submitted to the Paris conference in 1946, the Ethiopian government enumerated 275,000 men killed in action, 78,500 Patriots killed in hostilities during the occupation from 1936 to 1941, 17,800 women and children killed by bombing, 30,000 people killed in the massacre of February 1937, 35,000 people died in concentration camps, 24,000 Patriots killed in obedience to orders from summary courts, 300,000 people died after their villages had been destroyed, a total of 760,300 deaths.
 However, Del Boca claims that these figures are unreliable and were likely exaggerated to extract more reparations.
 He asserts that the Italian estimation is more accurate.
+The Italian historian Enzo Traverso regards the fascist colonial conquest of Ethiopia as a genocidal war with the long-term aim of the disappearance of the Ethiopian population.
+The war was justified through the theories of Social Darwinism that saw European populations as genetically superior to African ones.
+He estimates that the war caused approximately 250,000 deaths among the indigenous population.